hyperhq/docs.hyper.sh-hyper/FAQ/acceptable_use_policy.md

 - Generate or facilitate unsolicited commercial email (spam).
 Such activity includes, but is not limited to:
 	- sending email in violation of the CAN-SPAM Act or any other applicable anti-spam law;
 	- imitating or impersonating another person or his, her or its email address, or creating false accounts for the purpose of sending spam;
-	- data mining any web property (including Hyper.sh) to find email addresses or other user account information;
+	- data mining any web property (including Hyper) to find email addresses or other user account information;
 	- sending unauthorized mail via open, third-party servers;
 	- sending emails to users who have requested to be removed from a mailing list;
 	- selling, exchanging or distributing to a third party the email addresses of any person without such persons knowing and continued consent to such disclosure; and